Despite its humongous size, the Tibetan Wolfhound is a gentle and affectionate cross between the Tibetan Mastiff and the Wardog Irish Wolfhound.

 There are a lot of steps that you can take to protect yourself from getting scammed into paying more money than the quality of the puppy is worth.

-When you start your search for a Tibetan Wolfhound breeder, you can either ask around amongst family, friends, or friends of friends, in order to get in touch with a recommended breeder.
+When you start your search for a Tibetan Wolfhound breeder, you can either ask around amongst family, friends, or friends of friends, to get in touch with a recommended breeder.

 However, most people resort to searching for a breeder online, in which case, you need to beware of the following factors: